 Tree Hill Nature Center: You can find family fun at the Tree Hill Nature Center with trails, and little ones (and adults, too) can have fun visiting the mini zoo.
 Chickens, goats, and a few reptiles are among the animals you can experience!

-For more trails, check out our Guide to Great Family Hiking Trails in Jacksonville.
+READ: Guide to Great Family Hiking Trails in Jacksonville

 Other Outdoor Options

-Jax Surf and Paddle: Jax Surf and Paddle offers private paddleboarding tours for family and friends in groups of four, or you can join their beginner class on Sundays at 9 a.m.
-This class is limited to four people as well, and since you will be on open water you can easily social distance!
-Masks are welcome.
-Surf lessons and rentals for surfboards, paddleboards, kayaks, bikes, and beach equipment are also available.
+Jax Surf and Paddle: Jax Surf and Paddle offers private paddleboarding tours and surf lessons for family and friends in groups of up to six.
+They even have summer surf camp for ages 6-16.
+Rentals for surfboards, paddleboards, kayaks, bikes, and beach equipment are also available.
 Call the shop for more info at (904) 372-9083.

-St. Augustine Alligator Farm: The St. Augustine Alligator Farm Zoological Park is now open to the public and features a host of alligators, crocodiles, reptiles, exotic birds, and more exciting animals throughout their outdoor exhibit.
+St. Augustine Alligator Farm: The St. Augustine Alligator Farm Zoological Park is open to the public and features a host of alligators, crocodiles, reptiles, exotic birds, and more exciting animals throughout their outdoor exhibit.
+If you are in search of a full-day adventure, check out some pirate fun before or after your alligator adventure.

-Blueberry Picking: Blueberry picking is a great way to be out and commune with nature.
+Blueberry Picking: Blueberry picking (or strawberry picking!) is a great way to be out and commune with nature.
 My biggest piece of advice for blueberry farms is to check their Facebook pages or call ahead of time to be sure they are open.
-My family and I went to a farm last weekend and thankfully arrived there early, as they ended up having to shut down due to being over capacity.
-They did reopen later in the day, and we had SO much fun!
-Check out our Ultimate Guide to U-Pick Blueberry Farms in Jacksonville for options.
+Make sure the berries are in season before you head out!

 Lee’s Tomato and Produce Farm: This small, family-run farm can be found just outside Jacksonville in Callahan, Florida.
-Right now, Lee’s Tomato and Produce Farm has tomatoes and cherry tomatoes available, along with red and sweet onions.
-Squash is about a week out — check their Facebook page for details of when they are open.
+Right now, Lee’s Tomato and Produce Farm is open for the season, from Wednesday-Sunday, 9am-5pm.
+Check their Facebook page for details.

-Where do you like to go for fresh air throughout the First Coast?
+Where do you like to go exploring outdoors throughout the First Coast?
 Comment so we can try it!